-The infographic below indicates in more detail the specifics on India’s girl children, whose voice is drowned in the quagmire of gender injustices.
+The infographic below indicates in more detail the specifics on India’s girl children, whose voices are drowned in the quagmire of gender injustices.
 Let’s speak out against the inequities that affect #EveryLastGirl.